 What should I bring?
 This is the question facing every resident student.
-A limited amount of dorm space, shared with one or more people, requires some planning and preparation when packing.
-We provide a desk, chair, dresser, twin size mattress, twin size bed, and a closet or wardrobe for every resident.
+A limited amount of room space, shared with one or more people, requires some planning and preparation when packing.
+We provide a desk, chair, dresser, XL twin bed, and a closet or wardrobe for every resident.
 These items are considered your “personal space” and will fill up quickly.
-Hint: check with your roommate to see if they are bringing items you can share.
+Hint: check with your roommate to see if there are any items you can share!

 A good rule to follow is to only bring the clothes that are appropriate for the season.
-You can take items home at fall break, and bring back your winter clothes.
-Do the same in the spring semester with spring break.
+You can take items home at Fall Break, and bring back your winter clothes.
+Do the same in the Spring semester at Spring Break.

 Your stay as a resident student will provide some wonderful friendships and memories that you will cherish for the rest of your life.
-With some simple planning, you can help ensure that your dorm room will be a great place to live.
+With some simple planning, you can help ensure that your res hall will be a great place to live.